moremartinza/plant-blog/README.md

-# plant-blog
+# Plant Blog

-Plant Blog is a simple web project designed to showcase basic Tailwind CSS layout and styling skills.
-It features a minimalist design for a plant enthusiast blog, focusing on responsive design and clean UI.
+A simple project to practice using Tailwind CSS.
+This is a minimalist plant enthusiast blog with basic layout and styling.

+## Features
+- Basic plant-related blog design
+- Responsive layout using Tailwind CSS
+- Simple structure for learning purposes